 When choosing the right Canon lens for your Mirrorless camera, you just need to be aware of a couple of things.

 We’ve created the EF-M range of lenses built specifically for the smaller lens mount of EOS M series cameras, they are the smallest lenses in the Canon range—but still offer superb quality.

 To capture video on a Canon EOS DSLR, you need to switch to Live View mode, so focusing and tracking performance will offer a very similar experience to shooting with a Canon EOS Mirrorless camera.
 The main consideration you should be aware of, is the type of auto-focus system the camera uses.
 For example, newer EOS DSLR and Mirrorless cameras use ‘Dual Pixel CMOS AF’ which offers superb Auto Focus performance, a huge advancement from previous generations.

-Finally, you should also consider the often overlooked subject of audio capture.
-Canon EOS DSLR and Mirrorless models will both be able to capture audio using the built in microphone.
+Finally, you should also consider the often-overlooked subject of audio capture.
+Canon EOS DSLR and Mirrorless models will both be able to capture audio using the built-in microphone.
 For best performance however, you should think about adding an external microphone.
 This will do a better job, particularly with spoken dialogue.
 However, you need to double check that your chosen camera has the required 3.5mm microphone port.
 The same goes for the headphone socket, which can be used to monitor sound on the fly.